U.S. condemns 'heinous' assassination of Haitian leader, says it is ready to help | Politics

 U.S. condemns 'heinous' assassination of Haitian leader, says it is ready to help

+Edmond said the gunmen falsely identified themselves as agents from the U.S. Drug Enforcement Administration (DEA), citing video footage the government has in its possession, but added, "No way they were DEA agents."
+State Department spokesman Ned Price said reports the attackers were DEA agents were "absolutely false."
+Price told a regular press briefing he had no updates to announce in terms of assistance, although Washington was "ready and willing" to support Haitian authorities' investigation.
+"We expect to be in receipt of formal requests.

-U.S. President Joe Biden said on Wednesday he was shocked by the "heinous" assassination of Haitian President Jovenel Moise and wounding of his wife, Martine, in their home, calling it worrisome and saying his administration needed more information.
-Moise, 53, was shot dead https://www.reuters.com/world/americas/haitian-president-shot-dead-home-overnight-pm-2021-07-07 and his wife wounded by unidentified gunmen with high-caliber weapons in his private residence overnight, stirring fears of chaos in an impoverished Caribbean nation already reeling from rampant gang violence and facing a constitutional crisis.
+U.S. President Joe Biden said on Wednesday he was shocked by the "heinous" assassination of Haitian President Jovenel Moise and wounding of his wife in their home, and administration officials said Washington was to ready help investigate what happened.
+Moise, 53, was shot dead https://www.reuters.com/world/americas/haitian-president-shot-dead-home-overnight-pm-2021-07-07 and his wife Martine left in critical condition after unidentified gunmen opened fire with assault rifles in his private residence overnight, stirring fears of chaos in the impoverished Caribbean nation already reeling from rampant gang violence and facing a constitutional crisis.

 "We condemn this heinous attack and I am sending my sincere wishes for First Lady Moise's recovery," Biden said in a statement.
 "The United States offers condolences to the people of Haiti and we stand ready to assist as we continue to work for a safe and secure Haiti."
 "We need a lot more information but it's just, it's very worrisome about the state of Haiti," Biden told reporters at the White House.